vinisgomes/dsa/README.md

 # Data Structure Algorithms
-repo for me to recall some data structure
+repo for me to remember some data structure